Quark (company)

-Quark Software Inc. (founded 1981 in Denver, Colorado) is a privately owned software company which specializes in enterprise publishing software for automating the production of customer communications.
+Quark Software Inc. is an American privately-owned software company which specializes in enterprise publishing software for automating the production of customer communications.
 The company's original goal was to "create software that would be the platform for publishing", just as quarks are the basis for all matter.

-The company is best known for its desktop page layout and design software, QuarkXPress, although this has now become secondary to its other products and services.
+Founded in 1981, the company is best known for its desktop page layout and design software, QuarkXPress, although this has now become secondary to its other products and services.

 History

 Quark was founded with $2,000 in 1981 in Denver, Colorado, U.S. Between 1981 and 1985, their primary products were Word Juggler and Catalyst.
 Word Juggler was the first word processor on the Apple III.
 Catalyst was a program that was distributed bundled with the Apple IIe, and allowed users to run floppy disk–based applications from their hard drive.
 They also attempted a product line called "Quark Peripherals", but the market for storage devices at the time resulted in a huge financial loss.
 The devices released, the "QC10" and "QC20", were 10 and 20MB hard disk drives, respectively, that could be used with the Apple IIe or IIc, the Apple /// or III+, or the Macintosh (notably, via the Macintosh's floppy disk drive port).
 The QC10 retailed for US$1,295.00 in October 1985.